 Permanently Eliminating the Fairness Doctrine

 I am flatly opposed to any reinstatement of the so-called “Fairness Doctrine,” which would enable the federal government to limit and regulate political and other important content broadcasted over our public airwaves.
 Such a proposal is unconstitutional would endanger our sacred freedoms of speech and the press.
-I am pleased to report that my committee was successful in pressuring the FCC to permanently strike this controversial regulation from its rulebook once and for all.
+I am pleased to report that my Energy and Commerce Committee was successful in pressuring the FCC to permanently strike this controversial regulation from its rulebook once and for all.

 Digital Television (DTV) Transition